-- 1.1 The late Mrs. Rosalind May Vinson, née Harkness, who died on 1st May 2014, bequeathed the remainder of her assets for the following purposes, as detailed within her Will dated 4th June 2013 - - 1.2 "I give and bequeath the rest and residue of my said estate unto the following charitable organisations in equal shares absolutely: (i) the General Hospital St. Helier, Jersey. - 1.3 This means that the administration of the Estate of Rosalind Vinson is the responsibility of the Minister for Health and Social Services. - 1.4 The Will makes no differentiation as to whether distributions should be made out of the capital or income.
+- 28.1.1 The late Mrs. Rosalind May Vinson, née Harkness, who died on 1st May 2014, bequeathed the remainder of her assets for the following purposes, as detailed within her Will dated 4th June 2013 - - 28.1.2 "I give and bequeath the rest and residue of my said estate unto the following charitable organisations in equal shares absolutely: (i) the General Hospital, St. Helier, Jersey."

+- 28.1.3 This means that the administration of the Estate of Rosalind Vinson is the responsibility of the Minister for Health and Social Services. - 28.1.4 The Will makes no differentiation as to whether distributions should be made out of the capital or income.
 Therefore, this gives administrators of the Estate of Rosalind Vinson powers to distribute all available assets to projects as they arise.

-- 2.1 The Will provides no guidance as to how the investments of the Estate of Rosalind Vinson should be carried out; therefore the 2005 Regulations require the Minister to be responsible for the development of the investment strategy in consultation with the Investment Adviser (Regulation 3) as he sees fit. - 2.2 The requirements of the Estate of Rosalind Vinson were assessed, and the 'Capital Appreciation' strategy outlined in the Trust and Bequest Fund introduction was deemed to give the greatest chance of meeting the defined strategic objectives.

-- 2.3 The strategic aims and ranges of that strategy are to be applied to the Estate of Rosalind Vinson. - 2.4 Specific cash limits, such as concentration limits or credit-rating limits, are to be dealt with at the level of the investment pool. - 2.5 Other asset class-specific limits, such as concentration limits, leverage limits or country limits, will be dealt with at the level of the investment pool. - 2.6 No off-balance sheet vehicles are permitted.
+- 28.2.1 The Will provides no guidance as to how the investments of the Estate of Rosalind Vinson should be carried out; therefore the Public Finances (Transitional Provisions) (No. 2) (Jersey) Regulations 2005 require the Minister to be responsible for the development of the investment strategy in consultation with the Investment Adviser (Regulation 3) as he or she sees fit. - 28.2.2 The requirements of the Estate of Rosalind Vinson were assessed, and the 'Capital Appreciation' strategy outlined in the Trust and Bequest Fund introduction was deemed to give the greatest chance of meeting the defined strategic objectives. - 28.2.3 The strategic aims and ranges of that strategy are to be applied to the Estate of Rosalind Vinson. - 28.2.4 Specific cash limits, such as concentration limits or credit-rating limits, are to be dealt with at the level of the investment pool. - 28.2.5 Other asset class-specific limits, such as concentration limits, leverage limits or country limits, will be dealt with at the level of the investment pool. - 28.2.6 No off-balance sheet vehicles are permitted.

-3.1 The Estate of Rosalind Vinson can carry out investment through the CIF.
+28.3.1 The Estate of Rosalind Vinson can carry out investment through the CIF.